What is The Boston Outpatient Assisted Treatment Program?

 Leila Spencer is a licensed mental health counselor with master degrees in both Mental Health Counseling and Crime and Justice Studies.
 She has forensic experience in correctional and court settings, and presently oversees the Boston Mental Health Courts, in addition to being Program Manager for B.O.A.T.

 Elizabeth Plange, LICSW, CCHP is an independently licensed social worker with more than fifteen years of experience in social services, specializing in forensic social work and substance use disorders.
-As an Assistant Director of Emergency Services at Boston Medical Center she oversees the Criminal Justice Diversion Programs, including BOAT, mental health court, drug court and coresponse.
+As Clinical Director of the Criminal Justice Diversion Programs, she oversees Boston Medical Center’s forensic mental health programs including BOAT, mental health court, recovery court and the Boston Police and Boston EMS co-response teams.
 Liz is particularly passionate about serving populations with complex trauma, and whom have been impacted by systemic racism and exposure to violence.
 In her spare time she enjoys spending time with her family and cheering on the Boston Celtics.

 Maria Foglia, LICSW is a BOAT Case Manager who is passionate about decriminalizing mental illness and assisting individuals who have mental health needs while in the system.
 Maria had a bachelors in psychology and a masters degree in clinical social work with a focus on trauma and young adults.
 In her spare time she enjoys caring for her cats and baking.